Taum Sauk Hydroelectric Power Station: Reconstruction

-Federal regulators approved Ameren's plan to rebuild the reservoir, and construction began in late 2007.
-The rebuilt structure is made entirely of roller-compacted concrete, unlike the earth-fill original.
-In addition to better fill-detection instrumentation, it incorporates a spillway rated to handle overflow equal to the maximum capacity of both pumping units and a video system to monitor the water level.
-The US$490 million cost of rebuilding the reservoir was covered partially by insurance.
-The utility was prohibited from billing customers to recoup any of the cost.

 Water was pumped into the rebuilt reservoir for the first time on February 27, 2010, and engineers monitored the response of the new structure as the water level was repeatedly raised and lowered.
-The final approval required from the FERC for “return to normal project operations” was received on April 1, 2010.
+The final approval required from the FERC for "return to normal project operations" was received on April 1, 2010.
 The utility met the Missouri Public Service Commission’s in-service criteria for operations on April 15, and electricity was first generated from the new structure on April 21, 2010.
 The new dam was recognized by the United States Society on Dams with its "Award of Excellence in the Constructed Project".
 On September 27, 2010, IEEE rededicated the plant as an IEEE Milestone.